-So if you haven’t spoken to the driver of the vehicle, you need to leave your details and report it to the police.
+So if you're unable to speak to the driver of the vehicle, you need to stop, leave your details and report it to the police.

 What details should I provide if I’ve had a car accident?

-Even if no one is injured you could exchange insurance details as it might help to speed up the claims process.
+Even if no-one is injured, you could exchange insurance details as it might help speed up the claims process.

 Do I need to report the accident to my car insurance company?

-You should report the accident to your insurance provider even if you’re not planning to make a car insurance claim.
+You should report the accident to your insurer even if you’re not planning to make a car insurance claim.

 This is because the other driver might decide to make a claim without you knowing.

-- You could also mention if you have any dash cam footage of the accident at this point too.
+- Any dash cam footage of the accident

 How long do I have to report a car accident to my insurance company?

-It’s advised that you report any kind of car accident to your insurer as soon as possible.
-However, calling the police should always be the priority and making sure you, and anyone else involved, is safe.
+But it’s advised that you report any kind of car accident to your insurer as soon as possible.

 How long after a car accident can you claim on insurance?